+Attributes: Appropriate for First-Year, ENST Env Stud Spec (ESSP), Food Studies Elective, Global Diversity, SINE Elective, Social Sciences 120 Greek Art & Archaeology A general introduction to the art and archaeology of ancient Greece from Prehistoric to Hellenistic times: Bronze Age civilizations (Cycladic, NE Aegean and Trojan, Minoan, Helladic/Mycenaean); Protogeometric, Geometric, Archaeic, Classical, and Hellenistic Greece.
+A survey of architecture (temple, secular, funerary), sculpture, vase-painting, monumental painting, metalwork, and minor arts of these periods, both on mainland Greece and in the Greek colonies (Asia Minor, Pontus, Syria, Phoenice, Egypt, S. Italy and Sicily); comparative study of typological, iconographical, stylistic, and technical aspects and developments; styles and schools, regional trends.
+Historical contextualization of ancient Greek art and brief consideration of socioeconomic patterns, political organization, religion, and writing.
+Evaluation of the ancient Greek artistic legacy and contribution to civilization.
+Field trips to archaeological collections and Museums.
+This course is cross-listed as CLST 221.
+Offered every fall.
 Attributes: ARCH Area A Elective, ARTH Ancient Art, Appropriate for First-Year, Arts 130 Roman Archaeology A general introduction to the art and archaeology of the Roman world from the Late Republic to the 4th century AD.
 A survey of architecture (temple, public, domestic, palatial, funerary), monumental painting, sculpture, metalwork, and minor arts of these periods in Italy and the rest of the Roman world; particular emphasis on Rome, Pompeii, Herculaneum, Ostia, Greece/Asia Minor, and North Africa.
 Comparative study of typological, iconographical, stylistic, and technical aspects and developments; regional trends and foreign influences.
 Historical and cultural contextualization of Roman art and architecture with consideration of socio-economic patterns, political developments, religion, and writing.
 This course is cross-listed as CLST 224.

-Attributes: ARCH Area A Elective, ARTH Ancient Art, Appropriate for First-Year, Arts 140 Egyptian Art and Archaeology A general introduction to the art and archaeology of ancient Egypt from the predynastic period to the Hellenistic era, focusing mainly on the archaeological record of the Old, Middle, and New Kingdom.
+Offered occasionally.
+Attributes: ARCH Area A Elective, ARTH Ancient Art, Appropriate for First-Year, Arts 140 Egyptian Art and Archaeology A general introduction to the art and archaeology of ancient Egypt from the pre-dynastic period to the Hellenistic era, focusing mainly on the archaeological record of the Old, Middle, and New Kingdom.
 The course includes a survey of public architecture (temple, palatial, funerary) and domestic/secular architecture, sculpture, wall-paintings and reliefs, metalwork, seal-stones, faience/ivory-carving, and pottery, complemented with a comparative study of typological, iconographical, stylistic, and technical aspects and developments.
-Special emphasis is given to historical developments and the archaeological evidence for the complex political, socio-economic, and cultural evolution of ancient Egypt, including urbanization and centralization of government, administration and writing (hieroglyphics), social hierarchy and craft specialization, ancient environment and technology.
+Special emphasis is given to historical developments and the archaeological evidence for the complex political, socioeconomic, and cultural evolution of ancient Egypt, including urbanization and centralization of government, administration and writing (hieroglyphics), social hierarchy and craft specialization, ancient environment and technology.
 Religion, mythology, and literature are also explored, as well as historical sources, relative and absolute chronology, military power and expansionism, diplomacy, international dynamics and trade contacts, and the legacy and impact of ancient Egypt on the modern world.
 Course content will also include visits to archaeological collections and/or museums and educational CD-ROMs and videos.
 Offered every two years.